roytang/blog/content/post/2026/04/weeknotes-04-12/index.md

 - ANNATTO: Orange-red condiment and food coloring derived from the seeds of the achiote tree.
 - BONITO: A type of predatory fish in the same family as mackerel and tuna.
 (Also a spanish word meaning "pretty").
 - FACTICITY: The state of being a fact.
 There are better words for this!
-- FUGU: A typeof pufferfish.
+- FUGU: A type of pufferfish.
 - GUAR: An annual legume and source of guar gum.
 - LALLYGAG: Like LOLLYGAG.
 I've never encountered this version outside of NYTSB.
 - RAGA: A melodic framework for improvisation in Indian classical music.